 If one has a strong prior hypothesis about the potential location of an activation then a Region Of Interest (ROI) analysis can be made.
 A region comprising a number of voxels is first chosen.
-This is often identified using localizer contrasts or scans (see eg. [23]).
-A single time series is then extracted using Principal Component Analysis or Singular Value Decomposition [8], the mean operator or multiplication with a user-specified activation shape [29].
+This is often identified using localizer contrasts or scans (see e.g. [Kanwisher et al., 1999]).
+A single time series is then extracted using Principal Component Analysis or Singular Value Decomposition [Buchel and Friston, 1997], the mean operator or multiplication with a user-specified activation shape [Brett et al., 2002].
 Analysis is then based on this single 'summary' time series.

-This section describes an alternative approach that we call Cluster of Interest (COI) analysis.
+This section describes an alternative approach that we call COI analysis.
 Again, a region comprising a number of voxels is first chosen but the analysis is based on all time series in that region.
-The approach may also be viewed as a Bayesian cluster-level inference as it shares the fundamental property of classical cluster level inference that anatomical specificity is traded off for increased sensitivity [15].
+The approach may also be viewed as a Bayesian cluster-level inference as it shares the fundamental property of classical cluster level inference that anatomical specificity is traded off for increased sensitivity [Friston et al., 1995a].

-To illustrate the properties of a COI analysis we use simulations based on the experimental design of the face fMRI data in which models with different design matrices are compared.
+To illustrate the properties of a COI analysis, we use simulations based on the experimental design of the face fMRI data in which models with different design matrices are compared.
 Design matrix 1, a 'null' model, comprises a column of 1s to model the mean response at a voxel.
-Design matrix 2 has a single additional experimental condition which was the presentation of a face regardless of factor or level.
+Design matrix 2 has a single additional experimental condition that was the presentation of a face regardless of factor or level.
 This was convolved with the canonical hemodynamic response function.
-Evidence in favour of a model using design matrix 2 allows one to infer that there was an average response to faces.
+Evidence in favour of a model using design matrix 2 allows one to infer that there was a response to faces.

-Two types of data were generated, type 1 data sets using design matrix

-1 and type 2 data sets using design matrix 2.
+Two types of data were generated, type 1 data sets using design matrix 1 and type 2 data sets using design matrix 2.
 Both types of data were generated for two-dimensional clusters containing N = 1, 4, 9, 16 and 25 voxels.
 For each size of cluster we generated 500 data sets of each type.
 Overall, $2 \times 5 \times 500 = 5,000$ data sets were generated.
 Both types of data were generated using regression coefficients fixed at unity across the patch.
 For data type 2 this represents a cluster of voxels that is uniformly active.
 The observation noise variance was set so that a range of sensitivities would be observed.
-This was achieved using a voxel-wise Signal to Noise Ratio (SNR) of 0.2 (we define SNR as the ratio of signal to noise standard deviation).
+This was achieved using a voxel-wise SNR of 0.2 (we define SNR as the ratio of signal to noise standard deviation).
 This is very small for fMRI.
 The same observation noise variance was used for both types of data.

-For each data set we then fitted four models; design matrices 1 and 2 with spatial GMRF priors and design matrices 1 and 2 with shrinkage priors.
-These shrinkage priors have been used in previous work [14] and do not make use of spatial information.
+For each data set we then fitted four models: design matrices 1 and 2 with spatial GMRF priors and design matrices 1 and 2 with shrinkage priors.
+These shrinkage priors have been used in previous work [Friston et al., 2002] and do not make use of spatial information.
 A cluster was declared to be 'active' if the posterior probability of the model using design matrix 2 was greater than 0.999.
 We then computed the sensitivity and specificity of the inference over the 500 instances for each N. Overall, $4 \times 5,000 = 20,000$ models were fitted.